International Braille Chess Association

-The International Braille Chess Association (IBCA) is organization for blind and visually impaired chess players.
+The International Braille Chess Association (IBCA) is an organization for blind and visually impaired chess players.
 The IBCA is a FIDE-affiliated chess organization as well as a part of the International Blind Sports Federation.
 The International Braille Chess Association originated informally in 1951 with the organization (by Reginald Walter Bonham) of the first international correspondence chess tournament for blind players; the tournament included 20 players representing 10 countries.
 It first organized an over-the-board tournament in 1958, with representatives from seven countries.
-Today, it has grown to encompass over 50 member nations around the world.
+Today, it has grown to encompass over 75 member nations around the world.
 The IBCA hosts two major competitions: the Blind Chess Olympiad and the Blind World Chess Championship.

 Rule modifications

 Although most of the rules in blind chess are consistent with normal chess, there are a few modifications to the equipment to aid blind and visually impaired players: